vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 </script>
 ```

 The next step is making a payment.
-Each package with a payment provider might use a slightly different approach, but below we described the two most common.
+Each package with a payment provider might use a slightly different approach, but we described the two most common below.

 ### SDK takes the full control